-4.56 The Master of Divinity degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.
-[NOTE: A similar statement to this one concludes every master's degree program standard as a way of highlighting the importance of using evaluation results to improve student learning and formation.]
+4.5 The Master of Divinity degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.

 SELF-STUDY IDEAS: In this final section of this degree standard, the school should show how it evaluates and seeks to improve this degree program.
 Building upon the broader description of evaluation from Standard 2.6 (but focusing specifically here on this degree program), the school should give examples of how and when the degree is evaluated, briefly describing both the school's evaluation plan for this degree program (e.g., how often does it intend to evaluate each SLO and the degree as a whole, what benchmarks have been established, what artifacts and rubrics are to be used) and also describing the recent process for evaluating this degree (e.g., when was the last time each SLO and the degree as a whole was reviewed, who was involved, how did it occur).
 As part of this, a school should indicate both whether results related to the individual SLOs seem to be meeting the school's expectations and also whether the results for the SLOs as a whole offer an appropriate and comprehensive view of the degree program as a whole.
 A school might also reflect on whether, when, and how it intends to revise its learning evaluation plan and/or process (as a whole or in part), based on what it has learned.
 While the self-study report ought not include the assessment tools or raw data themselves, it might reference where these can be found (e.g., indicating what might be found in the supplemental resources for the self-study and what offices at the school keep the rest of the data).